mutaphore/social-news-bigdata/README.txt

 and save the content of those webpages as well as various metadata.

 /datumbox
+Machine learning framework from datumbox.com.
+The framework can be used to perform many types of analysis such as sentiment analysis, topic classication, keyword extration etc. on a large dataset.
+Currently our project is not using this framework; however it can be an additional add-on analysis toolbox later if we want to do a more in-depth study.

 /hackernews
 hackernews_api.py - this script makes requests to the HN api and downloads all the data from their RESTful service.